Y77CH/goGFS/README.md

 ### VSCode Integration

-An easy way to run the system is by using VSCode's run & debugging function.
+An easy way to run the system locally (single machine) is to use VSCode's run & debugging function.
 By opening this folder as a workspace, the `launch.json` I defined will be automatically loaded, and you will see the services I have defined.
-You can easily run them by clicking each service (before this, you may need to change relevant arguments like data directory, `dir`), and conveniently add breakpoints to debug.
+You can easily run them by selecting the desired service and conveniently add breakpoints if debug is necessary.
+Note that you may need to change relevant arguments like data directory, `dir`.

 ### Manual

-You can also run the system through command line.
+You can also run the system through command line which is what you should be doing when running the system in a distributed environment.

-First start a master server, using the following:
+Start the master server using the following:

 ```shell
 go run server/start.go server/chunkserver.go server/master.go server/shared.go -type ms -addr <address> -dir <data directory>